Root Canal Therapy

 ||Decay: Decay has reached the tooth's pulp, which is the living tissue inside the tooth.

 ||Abscess: Pus or infection has developed at the root tip.

 ||Injury: The tooth has been shaken from impact or trauma, causing cracks.

 ||Wear: The tooth being worn from the effects of Bruxism.

 Root Canal Procedure

 In order to save the tooth, the pulp, and the bacteria, are removed.
 Root canals are often associated with pain, but the reality is that Dr. Mahar is not causing pain, but relieving it.
-After the patient is numbed with anesthesia, Dr. Mahar then gains access inside the tooth, removes the inner portion of the tooth, cleanses the canal and then fills the spaces with an inert material called gutta percha.
+After the patient is numbed with anesthesia, Dr. Mahar then gains access inside the tooth, removes the inner portion of the tooth, cleanses the canal, and then fills the spaces with an inert material called gutta percha.
 After the tooth is healed, we will discuss the placement of a dental crown, because the tooth will become brittle.
 If a permanent restoration is not placed, the tooth can fracture or further decay to the point where the root canal must be re-done or, worse, the tooth must be removed.

 While root canal therapy has a high degree of success, it is not guaranteed.
-In rare instances, the infection has traveled into one of the many branches that extends from the root.
+In rare instances, the infection has traveled into one of the many branches that extend from the root.
 If that is the case, we will need to perform a surgical root canal, or refer you to an oral surgeon or endodontist.